sdiehl/wiwinwlh/tutorial.md

 ```

 Machine generated names are created for a lot of transformation of Core.
 Generally they consist of a prefix and unique identifier.
-The prefix is open
+The prefix is often
-pass specific ( ``ds`` for desugar ) and sometimes specific names are generated
+pass specific ( i.e. ``ds`` for desugar generated name s) and sometimes specific
-for specific automatically generated code.
-A non exhaustive cheat sheet is given
+names are generated for specific automatically generated code.
+A non exhaustive
-below for deciphering what a name is and what it might stand for:
+cheat sheet is given below for deciphering what a name is and what it might
+stand for:

 Prefix       Description
 ----------   ---------------------------------